-From the early workshop to the industrial revolution and from the Meiji revolution to the first Soviet five-year plans, great economic move ments have always been accompanied by an expansion in
+From the early workshop to the industrial revolution and from the Meiji revolution to the first Soviet five-year plans, great economic movements have always been accompanied by an expansion in education.

-Economic development requirements education.
 The facts today confirm that the requirements of economic development and the appearance of new employment possibilities are a strong stimulus to the expansion of education.